-If getting vaccinated is delayed due to COVID-19, please submit the Hepatitis B waiver in the interim until you can provide Student Services with proof of vaccination.
+If getting vaccinated is delayed, please submit the Hepatitis B waiver in the interim until you can provide Student

 This is a one-time only requirement.
 Once a student has submitted appropriate documentation to Student Services, it will be kept on file for the duration of their enrolment at CCNM.
 Failure to submit proof of Hepatitis B vaccination or waiver form may result in deregistration from all clinic-related activities including classes.
 Questions regarding the Hepatitis B policy should be directed to Student Services.